 Since october 2019, is the Director of EsPaja.com, a factchecking platform created by Transparencia Venezuela with support from the European Union.

 He was Editor of Clímax, a digital magazine of investigative journalism, for more than two years.
 During his tenure, he and his team were awarded with the Excellence in Journalism Award granted by the Inter American Press Association in 2017 and 2018.

 He was also awarded an Special Mention in Human Rights in the Excellence in Journalism Award granted by the Inter American Press Association in 2019, for his work on the podcast series Voces del Desamparo.

 He has been a contributor to Caracas Chronicles, Vice News, CS Monitor and Estrella TV (USA), BBC News and BBC Radio 5 (UK), ABC News (Australia), TRT World (Turkey), El Confidencial and La Gaceta (Spain), El País de Cali (Colombia), RPP (Peru) and Bio Bio (Chile).

 But not everything has to be about the hard news.
-Víctor is the producer and host of Esto Sí Suena, a weekly radio show focused on alternative music and arts.
+Víctor is the producer and host of Esto Sí Suena, a weekly radio show and podcast focused on alternative music and arts.